charliewhitfield/ivoyager_table_importer/README.md

 For scientific or educational apps it is important to know and correctly represent data precision in GUI.
 To obtain a float value's original file precision in significant digits, specify `enable_precisions = true` in the `postprocess_tables()` call.
 You can then access float precisions via the 'precisions' dictionary or 'get_precision' methods in IVTableData.
 (It's up to you to use precision in your GUI display.
 Keep in mind that unit-conversion will cause values like '1.0000001' if you don't do any string formatting.)

+See warning above about .csv/.tsv editors.
+If you must use Excel or another 'smart' editor, then prefix all numbers with ' or _ to prevent modification!

-Significant digits are counted from the left-most non-0 digit to the right-most digit (if decimal is present) or to the right-most non-0 digit (if decimal is not present), ignoring the exponential.
+Significant digits are counted from the left-most non-0 digit to the right-most digit if decimal is present, or to the right-most non-0 digit if decimal is not present, ignoring the exponential.
 Examples:

 * '1e3' (1 significant digit)
 * '1.000e3' (4 significant digits)